Offices - National

 Its reputation for delivering a high-value service, consistently, is why clients stay with us (in some cases for decades).

-The National Office team is an intrinsic part of a firm of integrated property specialists.
+Our National Agency team is an intrinsic part of a firm of integrated property specialists.
 Our combined expertise includes:

 The amount of space you need depends on how you want to use the space, your agile working strategy and the size of your desks - are they 1400mm, 1600mm, 1800mm?
 The best new buildings are currently designed to be occupied on the basis of one person to every 8 sq.m.